- Archives Home →

 December 10, 2008

 Blago's win and the GOP default in IllinoisWhile it is true that Governor Blagojevich beat his Republican opponent by 10 percentage points in 2006, he only won 50 percent of the total vote.
-A badly divided Republican party came out of a multi candidate primary with the worst p...
+The Illinois GOP didn't run a strong enough candidate.

 -